 Wave starts (6 people 1 minute apart) will be used, which will be based on the estimated finish time that you provided, with the fastest going off first.
 Your finish time will be based on when your individual wave starts.
-If you are late for your wave start you will need to wait until the last wave goes off as it is difficult to slot you in elsewhere, but your time will still be taken from the time you should have started.
+If you are late for your wave start you be started at an appropriate vacant slot, but your time will still be taken from the time you should have started.

-It will be your responsibility to navigate your way to the start area (please note for Race the Train the start area is a 5-10 minute walk from registration: we recommend familiarising yourself with the route as it will not be marshalled or sign posted).
+It will be your responsibility to navigate your way to the start area (please note for some races the start area is a 5-10 minute walk from registration: we recommend familiarising yourself with the route as we not be be able to fully marshal or sign post it).

 We are likely to have less marshals available compared to previous years.
 Whilst we put a large number of signs out, you will need to be less reliant on marshals to tell you the route, and some ability to navigate is likely to be needed.
 If you are able to do so, a course recce beforehand is always a good idea.

 Whilst there are currently no changes to the route planned, there remains the possibility that small sections could be changed.
 Any changes will be posted in the updates section of the event page.

 Water/coke only on feed stations (No food provided).
 You must carry any food that you need.